ClickHouse/ClickHouse/docs/en/development/style.md

 **10.** File names should use the same style as their contents.

-If a file contains a single class, name the file the same way as the class, in CamelCase.
+If a file contains a single class, name the file the same way as the class (CamelCase).

-If the file contains a single function, name the file the same way as the function, in camelCase.
+If the file contains a single function, name the file the same way as the function (camelCase).

 **11.** If the name contains an abbreviation, then:

 - For variable names, the abbreviation should use lowercase letters `mysql_connection` (not `mySQL_connection`).
-- For names of classes and functions, keep the uppercase letters in the abbreviation `MySQLConnection` (not `MySqlConnection`).
+- For names of classes and functions, keep the uppercase letters in the abbreviation`MySQLConnection` (not `MySqlConnection`).

 **12.** Constructor arguments that are used just to initialize the class members should be named the same way as the class members, but with an underscore at the end.